Tromsø, Uppsala, Joensuu

 How to apply?

-It is a two-year programme with a range of courses.
-There is a strong research approach in the programme; almost all teachers have a PhD degree in law and, furthermore, students are expected to carry out their own investigations before seminars and to complete a Master's thesis (30 credits).
-Law students from all over the world can apply to the programme (see below for eligibility requirements).
-The group consists of a maximum of 25 students.
+There is a strong research approach in the programme; almost all teachers have a PhD degree in law and, furthermore, students are expected to carry out their own investigations before seminars and to complete a individually written Master's thesis.

-The second specialisation area is climate change and energy law.
-The first course in this specialisation takes place in Joensuu and provides students with a basic understanding of the climate change challenge and key legal mechanisms and policies related to climate change mitigation and adaptation.
-In Joensuu, students will also take a course on international economic law that considers the context of environmental and climate law.
-The course pays particular attention to the context of green transition in international economic law.
-In Tromsø, the students continue with a course that provides them with advanced knowledge of the interdependence between climate and energy, including the implications of climate change law for the energy sector, renewable energy, emissions trading and carbon capture and storage.
+The second course provides students with advanced knowledge of the interdependence between climate and energy, including the implications of climate change law for the energy sector, renewable energy, emissions trading and carbon capture and storage.
 The course will also offer case studies from the Arctic.